samsinai/FLEXS/README.md

 ```

-If you are in a conda environment, you can also `./load_environment.sh` in the main directory to install all of the dependencies.
+If you are in a conda environment, you can also run `./load_environment.sh` in the main directory to install all of the dependencies.
 The following dependencies are required for specific use case.

 * TQDM (If you plan on using the Evolutionary Bayesian Explorer)
 * Tensorflow-Probability (If you aim to use DyNAPPO)
 * TF-Agents  (If you aim to use DyNAPPO)
-* TAPE (If you want to use the GFP oracle)
+* [TAPE](https://github.com/songlab-cal/tape) (If you want to use the GFP oracle)
 * Gin

 We also provide limited support for making landscapes with [Rosetta](https://www.rosettacommons.org/), note that it requires a separate license.